 The option of using poison to kill a skunk comes easily to mind for many homeowners.
 For one, laying out poison for a pest can often be trailed by unforeseen consequences, where household pets get killed after getting to the poison first.
 It is also largely ineffective as it may result in bigger issues for the homeowner and a lot of suffering for the animal.
 The poison used in some cases only makes the animal sick and suffer greatly before recovering again.
 In the instance that the poison does work, chances are high that the skunk will crawl into a dark, tight corner on your property to die.
 When this happens, you wake up in a couple of weeks to a horrible stench that will stick around for a long time.
 Poisonous substances used on skunks include Anticoagulants like warfarin, Antifreeze (Ethylene glycol) Bromethalin (rat poison), Cholecalciferol, and Strychnine.
 It is illegal and downright inhumane to poison skunks, there are better ways to dispose of them and these should be explored instead.
 If you want good alternatives, read my how to get rid of skunks page for step-by-step tips.

 4. Other Inhumane Means

-For the fear of being sprayed, people go to extreme lengths while trying to kill skunks.
+For the fear of being sprayed, or unfounded concern about if skunks are dangerous to cats or dogs people go to extreme lengths while trying to kill skunks.
 These unsavory and highly inhumane methods include drowning, injecting acetone (nail polish remover) and other chemical solvents into a skunk’s chest with a long pole syringe.

 How to Avoid Getting Sprayed When Killing a Skunk